aphyr/partitions-post/README.markdown

 The partition caused inconsistency in the MySQL database--both internally and between MySQL and other datastores, like Redis.
-Because foreign key relationships were no longer valid, Github showed private repositories to the wrong user's dashboards, and incorrectly routed some newly created repos.
+Because foreign key relationships were not consistent, Github showed private repositories to the wrong user's dashboards, and incorrectly routed some newly created repos.

 Github thought carefully about their infrastructure design, and were still